Maddrax: Xij Hamlet

 Xanthippe Begger is a young blonde woman of merely androgyny appearance.

 Sometimes she lets people think, that she's a boy.
 She is bisexual.

 Like many characters in the Maddrax World, she decided to take another name.
 Xanthippe is shortened to Xij, because she learned about the annoying character of the classical Xanthippe.
 Instead of Begger, she chose the name Hamlet, because her actual life was similar to the Shakespearean play.

 Like almost everybody, born in the Maddrax-future Xij has superhuman powers.
 Xij lives for centuries now, whenever one life ends, her consciousness moves into a fetus preparing her to be reborn within weeks.
 Xij remembers all her lives, thatfor she is an expert in technics, languages, medicine etc.

 Xijs lived as Men, Women and Animals.

 The woman is also highly empathic; she even can control partially the feelings of others about her.

 Maddrax and Aruula meet Hamlet in the remains of Great Britain, where the three get captures by a local gang.
-Xij offers to train Wulfan puppies (evolved semiintelligent dogs).
+Xij offers to train Wulfan puppies (evolved semi-intelligent dogs).
 The animal trainer was killed in the fight with Maddrax.
 Xij claims, that she can do the training, because she was ‘one’ in an earlier life.
 It stays unclear, whether she was an animal trainer or (and?) a wolf puppy.

 Xij decides to join Maddrax as a companion.
 After his split-up with Aruula, she becomes his new lover.

 Peoples

 Archivare

 The Archivare (archivists) are a race that will develop from humankind in far future.
 They normally live in a space outside of time, space and (specified) reality.
 Archivare are bigger than humans and have kind of short octopus arms coming out of their head.
 The Archivare are watching a multiversum of parallel earths that was created when an unguarded invention of the Hydree, the Flächenräumer, started to shatter the reality in pieces.

-The sense of live of the Archivare is to watch and guard the development of earth (all of the earths) and to gather samples of human inventions.
+The sense of live of the Archivare is to watch and guard the development of Earth (all of the earths) and to gather samples of human inventions.
 In grave situations, they sometimes decide to intervene (see offspin: 2012 – Jahr der Apokalypse).